azaelmsousa/UnsupLearning/README.md

 ---

+## Reproducibility:
+### Requirements
+`pip install -r requirements.txt`

+### Experiments

+#### Optimizations

+The First Experiments were done using L2 normalized descriptors and Non-Normalized.

+The XX stands for 01 when normalized and 02 when non-normalized.

+* `XX Elbow Kmeans - BoW.ipynb` - Using elbow method to select the number of clusters using Bag of Words as descriptor.
+* `XX Elbow Kmeans - Word2Vec.ipynb` - Using elbow method to select the number of clusters using Bag of Word2Vec.
+* `XX Hierarchical - BoW.ipynb` - Using an hierarchical clustering method with dendograms to select the number of clusters using Bag of Words as descriptor.
+* `XX Hierarchical - Word2Vec.ipynb` - Using an hierarchical clustering method with dendograms to select the number of clusters using Bag of Word2Vec.

+#### Metrics Comparison

+The results from the optimizations were selected and compared using the metrics selected.

 ## Activities

 1. Discover the number of groups present in the data or a reliable range of possible values.
 Do some experiments in this regard.